elatov/elatov.github.io/_posts/2012-03-20-increase-lvm-partition-size-on-a-linux-vm.md

 	/dev/sda1 * 1 13 104391 83 Linux
 	/dev/sda2 14 1305 10377990 8e Linux LVM

-So /dev/sda1 is formated ext3 and is our boot partition and the /dev/sda2 partition is of type LVM and it&#8217;s split up into the two different Logical Volumes that I described above.
+So /dev/sda1 is formated ext3 and is our boot partition and the /dev/sda2 partition is of type LVM and it's split up into the two different Logical Volumes that I described above.
 For the first server, I will expand the vmdk from 10GB to 17GB and then resize the /dev/sda2 partition to be 17GB and then resize the Volume Group (VG) to be the same size.
-At that point, I will be able to extend the Logical Volume (LV) up to 17GB &#8211; 2GB (for swap) ~15GB, and lastly I will grow the filesystem on that LV and we will be all set.
-So let&#8217;s get started on this.
+At that point, I will be able to extend the Logical Volume (LV) up to 17GB - 2GB (for swap) ~15GB, and lastly I will grow the filesystem on that LV and we will be all set.
+So let's get started on this.
 Here is how the physical disk looks like after I expand the disk:

 	[root@rac1 ~]# fdisk -l /dev/sda